Conference on Contemplative Studies

 Thursday, November 20, 2014 - Friday, November 21, 2014

-As currently scheduled, the conference on Contemplative Studies will consist of six panels, consisting of three scholars each.
-The tentative panel topics are as follows: (1) Contemplative Studies; (2) Critical Subjectivity; (3) Contemplative Pedagogy; (4) Tradition-based and Religiously-Committed Contemplative Practice; (5) Contemplative Psychology and Neuroscience; and (6) Interdisciplinary Perspectives.
+The Conference on Contemplative Studies consisted of six sequential panels, consisting of three presenters each.
+The panel topics were as follows: (1) Contemplative Studies; (2) Critical Subjectivity; (3) Contemplative Pedagogy; (4) Contemplative Psychology, Neuroscience, and Clinical Applications; (5) Comparative Theology, Interreligious Dialogue, and Religiously-Committed Contemplative Practice; and (6) Interdisciplinary Perspectives.

-The conference is designed to express a distinctive vision for the field, and also to address key issues and potential approaches.
-That is, this event will be an inclusive, interdisciplinary, and sophisticated meeting about contemplative practice and experience from an academic perspective.
+The conference was designed to express a distinctive vision for the field, and also to address key issues and potential approaches.
+It was a collaborative and critical conversation.
+That is, this event was an inclusive, interdisciplinary and sophisticated meeting about contemplative practice and contemplative experience from an academic perspective.

 - Daniel Barbezat (Amherst College; Center for Contemplative Mind in Society)